Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Limit your activity to regular short walks.
 Gradually increase your pace and distance as you feel able.

-Don’t drive for 2 weeks.
+Don’t drive for until you are comfortable without taking narcotics.
+This may take up to 2 weeks.
 You may ride in a car for short trips.

-Don’t put anything in your vagina until your doctor says it’s okay.
+Don’t put anything in your vagina until your doctor says it’s OK.

 Don’t use tampons.